grantborgognoni/framework-footguns/README.md

 Pages that render user specific or sensitive data could expose that data to other users or sessions via the cache.

-A user could log out and then click the browser Back button to see a cached copy of a private page.
+Example: A user could log out and then click the browser Back button to see a cached copy of a private page.
 Worse, a shared proxy might serve one user’s protected page to a different user requesting the same URL.

 ```ts
 // src/routes/account/+layout.server.ts